Advanced Diabetes Supply

 • Scheduling Blood Sugar Tests

-There’s no exact number of daily tests every child with diabetes needs.
+There’s no exact number of daily tests when it comes to treating juvenile diabetes.
 You’ll have to talk to members of their healthcare team to figure out a testing schedule that’s right for them.
 Many children with diabetes test their blood sugar before meals and at bedtime, but that may not be the case for your child.

 It’s also crucial to realize that your child’s blood sugar testing needs may change from day to day.
 For example, suppose they get sick or change their diabetes treatment regimen.
 In that case, they should test their blood glucose more often than average.
 You may also need to test your child’s blood sugar during the night sometimes, especially if they have episodes of hypoglycemia.